-During 2011, two customers represented 76% (2010 - three customers represented 79%) of total revenue and 68% (2010 - 90%) of accounts receivable.
+During the quarter ending December 31, 2011, three customers represented 96.5% (2010 - two customers represented 95%) of total revenue and 85% (2010 - 94%) of accounts receivable.

 Continued advances in technology and a highly competitive market are more significant factors than general economic conditions and specific price changes when considering major impacts on revenue.
 In particular, the alternative energy market continues to be robust and the Company believes that new and important opportunities will potentially be available to it despite the current economic environment.